FaizanMughal/flak_m/Readme.md

      be easily noticed when using invisibility)
    - Recenter the backpack mesh (it was a complete hack job to begin with)
  - UT gore system (toggleable)
+ - Change the way inventory items are dropped to be more UT-like (using the freshly merged Inventory.OnDrop feature)

 ## Future plans

- - Change the way inventory items are dropped to be more UT-like, this will require GZDoom changes
  - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented
  - Add player models once GZDoom gets a well deserved model animation system overhaul (at the moment this would require a monumental amount of work in the current state-tied system)
  - Add weapon attachment support to player models when that is also added in
- - Migrate RandomSpawners to CheckReplacement
  - Unreal 1 weapons mod and maybe also a monsters mod
- - Port some of my UT weapon mods
+ - Port some of my UT weapon mods (and maybe also some of my personal faves by others, such as Psi Weapon Dreams)

 ## Known bugs